Over the first 12-18 months of your baby’s life, it’s going to feel like the minute you find your groove, everything changes!

 If you put your child down for a nap before they’ve had enough time to build up enough sleep pressure, the result can be an annoyingly short nap.
 This phenomenon also occurs due to an increase in stamina during awake times.
 If your child has historically been able to link 2-3 sleep cycles together during a nap and is now waking after 1, a schedule adjustment is likely needed.

-Bedtime protests, crib parties, and early mornings start to happen
+Bedtime protests, crib parties, and early mornings start to occur

 With too much daytime sleep, children will naturally want to make up for some of that missed awake time either when they’re supposed to be falling asleep at bedtime, in the middle of the night, or in the early morning hours.
 Assuming your child is not overtired, a nap transition may be the solution to nighttime woes.